judahben149/Flix_Fix_Compose/README.md

 # Flix_Fix_Compose
-Rewrite of the Flix Fix App using Jetpack Compose.
+This is a rewrite of Flix Fix, a movie-recommendation app, using Jetpack Compose.
 Work in Progress 🚧

 ## Build tools ⚒️